-Michigan doctor detained by ICE to have bond hearing
+Michigan doctor detained by ICE to be released, lawyer says

 - Doctor detained by ICE after 18 encounters with police, agency says

-- Lukasz R. Niec fled Poland with parents at age 5; family is fighting to free him

-(CNN)A Polish-born doctor detained by immigration officials after living in the United States for nearly 40 years is set to appear via video conference Wednesday in federal court in Detroit for a bond hearing.
+(CNN)A Polish-born doctor detained by immigration officials after living in the United States for nearly 40 years is expected to be released on $10,000 bond, his lawyer said Wednesday.

 Dr. Lukasz R. Niec was detained by US Immigration and Customs Enforcement in mid-January.